Sadeeptha-B/nobel-laureates-frontend/README.md

 # Nobel Laureates Frontend

 This is the frontend for the Nobel Laureates Project.
-It is implemented with React on Vite with TypeScript.
-Styling is implemented with TailwindCSS with [Flowbite components](https://flowbite.com).
+It is implemented with React + TS on Vite.
+Styled with TailwindCSS using [Flowbite components](https://flowbite.com).
-The backend for this application is at [Nobel Laureates Backend](https://github.com/Sadeeptha-B/nobel-laureates-backend) Developed with the MERN stack.
-With React, MongoDB, Express and Node, with TypeScript
+The backend for this application is at [Nobel Laureates Backend](https://github.com/Sadeeptha-B/nobel-laureates-backend) The application is MERN stack based (React, MongoDB, Express and Node, with TypeScript)

 ## App features

 - Login and Signup pages with Form validation
+- reCAPTCHA verification for Login and Signup pages.
-- Authentication with JWT with Access Tokens and Refresh Tokens (Implemented with storing Access Tokens on Local Storage and Refresh Tokens on Cookie Storage ).
+- Authentication with JWT with Access Tokens and Refresh Tokens (Implemented by storing Access Tokens in Local Storage and Refresh Tokens in Cookie Storage).
 - Auto logout on access token expiry
 - Displaying a List of Laureates in an infinite scrollable page
 - Implementing filters in infinite scrollable page
+- Laureate Details page with the Laureate's extensive profile
 - Allow user to post comments under a specific laureate

-In progress

-- reCAPTCHA implementation (In progress)
-- Remove refresh token on server side on logout (make an api call for this)

 ## Running locally